Circuit Design based on Feature Similarity for Quantum Generative Modeling: Methods

 where $\kappa(x,y)$ is a freely chosen kernel function~\cite{hofmann_kernel_2008}.
 As a standard choice in recent literature~\cite{liu_differentiable_2018, coyle_born_2020, rudolph_trainability_2024}, we employ the Gaussian mixture kernel defined as

-The parameters $\sigma_i$ are the bandwidths to adjust the width of the Gaussian kernel and $\| \cdot \|^2_2$ refers to the $l_2$-norm.
-For optimizing schemes, both gradient-free and gradient-based procedures have been proposed, although gradient-free schemes failed when scaling to larger number of parameters~\cite{benedetti_qcbm_benchmark_2019}.
-Therefore we use the stochastic gradient descent algorithm~\cite{sweke_stochastic_2020} and ADAM as meta-optimizer~\cite{diederik_adam_2014}.
-For the MMD loss, it is possible to obtain the gradient with respect to the $k$-th model parameters $\theta_k$ as
+The parameters $\sigma_i$ are the bandwidths to adjust the width of the Gaussian kernel and $\| \cdot \|^2_2$ denotes the squared $l_2$-norm.
+Regarding the choice of optimizer, both gradient-free and gradient-based procedures have been proposed, although gradient-free schemes failed when scaling to a larger number of parameters~\cite{benedetti_qcbm_benchmark_2019}.
+Therefore, we use the stochastic gradient descent~(SGD) algorithm~\cite{sweke_stochastic_2020} and ADAM as meta-optimizer~\cite{diederik_adam_2014}.
+For the MMD loss, it is possible to obtain the gradient with respect to the $k$-th model parameter $\theta_k$ as

 by shifting $\theta_k$ and performing a projective measurement to obtain samples.
 The distributions $q_{\theta_k}^{\pm}$ are generated by sampling from the parameter-shifted circuit with parameters $\theta^{\pm}_k = \theta_k \pm \frac{\pi}{2}$~\cite{schuld_evaluating_2019}.